avermeulen/InnovationDay/MotorDriver.md

 https://github.com/rwaldron/johnny-five/wiki/Pin

-You can use analog pins to control the speed of your bot.
+You can use analog write (PWM pins) to control the speed of your bot.

 You can also use the motor class.